-Policy 15.3.2 - Require all Manage discharges to air comply with the so that ambient air quality is consistent with standards established by the National Environmental Standard for Air Quality.
+Policy 15.3.2 - Manage discharges to air so that ambient air quality is consistent with the National Environmental Standard for Air Quality.

 The NESAQ sets ambient air quality standards that apply to both airsheds and open air.
-The standards include threshold concentrations for carbon monoxide, nitrogen dioxide, ozone, PM10 and sulphur dioxide, and specify the number of exceedances allowed (if any) within a certain timeframe.
+The standards include threshold concentrations for carbon monoxide, nitrogen dioxide, ozone, PM{10} and sulphur dioxide, and specify the number of exceedances allowed (if any) within a certain timeframe.
 The Ambient Air Quality Guidelines (Ministry for the Environment) cover these and additional contaminants, and, unlike the NESAQ, address ecosystem health as well as human health.
-The Standards and Guidelines are not intended as assessment criteria for individual discharges, but for those applying for discharge permits will need to show whether their activity does not would be likely to cause a breach of the NESAQ (or the ambient air quality guidelines where relevant).
-All discharges are required to comply with the ambient air quality standards in order to protect the health and wellbeing of people in close proximity to any proposed discharge.
+The Standards and Guidelines are not intended as assessment criteria for individual discharges, but those applying for discharge permits will need to show whether their activity would be likely to cause a breach of the NESAQ (or the ambient air quality guidelines where relevant).
 This policy will be implemented through the assessment of discharge permit applications, the imposition of resource consent conditions and the establishment of permitted activity rule standards and Method 15.M.38.